arjunkalburgi/writing/content/blog/moving-my-blog-to-gatsby/index.md

 Pretty happy with the public facing results, but on the internal there's a couple things I lose.

 One is that I don't have the nice editor Medium provides.
 I installed [Typora](https://typora.io/) to fix this (using it right now).
-It lets me past images into the markdown files and helps me out with presenting my images as well.
+It lets me paste images into the markdown files and helps me out with presenting my images as well.